regina0213/p8105_hw3_hq2163_hanbo/p8105_hw3_hq2163_hanbo.md

 The first column shows the states observed at 7 locations in 2002.

-#### Make a “spaghetti plot” that shows the number of observations in each state from 2002 to 2010.
+**Make a “spaghetti plot” that shows the number of observations in each state from 2002 to 2010:**

 ``` r
 distinct(overall_health, year, location_abbr, location_desc) %>%